Hong Kong Democratic Independence Union

-Hong Kong Democratic Independence Union or Hong Kong Democratic Independence Alliance (香港民主建國聯盟), HKDIU or HKDIA (建國聯), is a party established in Taiwan in 2024 that advocates Hong Kong independence.
-Four party members were arrested in Hong Kong by national security police in July 2025 for subversion and secession.
+Hong Kong Democratic Independence Union (香港民主建國聯盟; also as Hong Kong Democratic Independence Alliance; HKDIU or HKDIA) is a party in Taipei, Taiwan.
+It was established in 2024 and advocates Hong Kong independence.
+Four party members were arrested in Hong Kong by national security police in July 2025 for "subversion" and "secession", and the party was subsequently banned in December for endangering national security.

 History

-Hong Kong Democratic Independence Alliance, Chinese name of which shares similarity with the largest pro-establishment party Democratic Alliance for the Betterment and Progress of Hong Kong, was formed in November 2024 in Taipei, Taiwan.
-Led by Keung Ka-wai, an activist who was previously jailed for security crimes in Hong Kong, the party aimed to send eight members for the upcoming Hong Kong Parliament election.
+Hong Kong Democratic Independence Union, Chinese name of which shares similarity with the largest pro-establishment party Democratic Alliance for the Betterment and Progress of Hong Kong, was formed in November 2024 in Taipei, Taiwan.
+Led by Alan Keung Ka-wai, an activist who was previously jailed for security crimes in Hong Kong, the party aimed to send eight members for the upcoming Hong Kong Parliament election.

 HKDIA advocates for the independence of Hong Kong, an act banned under the security law, and recruits members online.
 In February 2025 during an online news conference in Taiwan, some of the party members pledged to "end the Communist Party" and "Liberate Hong Kong".
 On 1 July, the party announced the "FDNOL Constitution framework" as part of the advocacy, and held an activity abroad that involves the protest anthem Glory to Hong Kong and desecration of Chinese and Hong Kong's official flags.

-Arrest
+Arrest and ban

 The national security police in Hong Kong confirmed that four people aged between 15 and 47 years were arrested on 9 July 2025 for subversion, including the party secretary, a council member, and two general members.
 The police said their digital devices indicated their activities in Hong Kong, such as designing temporary national flag and anthem, studying the possible assistance from foreign nations, and planning to provide military training for overseas Hongkongers.
 The police have also found a proposal to urge the United States to devise plans to save Hong Kong political prisoners.
 Secessionist flags of East Turkestan, Tibet, and Cantonia, as well as flags calling for Hong Kong's secessionism were seized.
 Piles of newspapers of former pro-democracy Apple Daily were found as well.
 Three of the arrested were later charged with secession and remanded in jail.

 HKDIA condemned the government's abuse of the security law and the suppression of freedom and human rights on its Facebook page.